apihackers/wapps/README.md

 # Requirements

-Wapps is designed to work with Python 3, Django-jinja and latest Django and Wagtail versions.
+Wapps is designed to work with Python 3, Django-jinja, Django-babel and latest Django and Wagtail versions.

 ## Installation